Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/05/title-case-text-with-mysql.md

     - MySql
 ---

 I needed to update a WordPress taxonomy on a site with thousands of categories and tags.
-This is not a task for a human, so I created a bit of a gnarly SQL script to update the MySql table.
+This is not a task for a human, so I created a gnarly SQL script to update the MySql table.

 As you can see from the script, it has limitations!
-Specifically, if you need it to work on longer sentences, you’ll have to add more rows, as each row handles a “word” found in the text.
-For tags in WordPress, it is unlikely the edge of this would be tested, but if you were running it on titles it’s going to be a problem.
-Equally, it isn’t going to discriminate for words like “the”, which you may not want to title-case, such as “Back to the Future”.
-It’s going to give you “Back To The Future”, which is a bit awful.
+Specifically, if you need it to work on longer sentences, you’ll have to add more rows, as each row handles one word found in the text.
+For tags in WordPress, it is unlikely the edge of this would be tested, but if you were running it on titles, it’s will be a problem.

+Equally, it doesn't handle short words, like “the”, which you may not want to title-case, such as “Back to the Future”.
+It will give you “Back To The Future”, which is a bit awful.

-For each word, it applies `UPPER` to the fist letter and `LOWER` to the rest, so it fixes things in both directions.
-For example “BACK TO THE FUTURE”, “back to the future”, and “bAcK tO tHe FuTuRe” will all become “Back To The Future”.
+For each word, it applies `UPPER` to the fist letter and `LOWER` to the rest, so it fixes casing in both directions.
+For example, “BACK TO THE FUTURE”, “back to the future”, and “bAcK tO tHe FuTuRe” will all become “Back To The Future”.

+With all this in mind, here's the script:

 ```sql
 UPDATE `terms` SET name = TRIM(